philschatz/octokat.js/README.md

 ## Parsing JSON

-If you are using webhooks, the JSON returned by GitHub can be parsed using `octo.parse(json)` to return a rich object with all the methods Octokat provides.
+If you are using webhooks, the JSON returned by GitHub can be parsed using `octo.parse(json)` to yield a rich object with all the methods Octokat provides.

+`octo.parse(json)` is asynchronous and can take either a callback or returns a promise.

 ## Using URLs Directly